-We provide the higher level reading resources you need to succeed as a University student.
-We know there is a lot to take in when you begin your studies.
-This page gives you a few places to start when it comes to finding, understanding, and using library resources.
+We provide the reading resources you need to succeed as a University student.
+We know there is a lot to take in when you begin your studies, so this page gives you a few places to start when it comes to finding, understanding, and using library resources.

 Find library support for your subject

 You can find a reading list for each module in the module spaces on Canvas.
 These reading lists have been created by our Academic Liaison Librarians in partnership with your lecturers.
-If you want to find more subject specific resources, visit our Subject Support section.
+If you want to find more subject-specific resources, look through the Library Subject Guides.

-When you come to start your assignments, you can find a range of Study Skills Guides available to help you to develop your academic skills.
+When you come to start your assignments, you can find a range of online guides available to help you develop your academic skills.
 A great tutorial to start with is Reading for Assignment Success where you can reflect on what it means to read at University and learn some methods of reading effectively.
 If you need specific help on an element of your assignment writing or want to improve on an area highlighted in your feedback, we also offer one-to-one study and library skills appointments with one of our Study Skills Advisors or Academic Liaison Librarians.